-When the outdoor ambient is more the 100°F (37.8°C), the outdoor fan will continue to run for one minute after compressor shuts off.
+When the outdoor ambient is more the $100^{\circ}$ F (37.8°C), the outdoor fan will continue to run for one minute after compressor shuts off.
 This reduces pressure differential for easier starting in the next cycle.

-The conventional thermostat input is designed to work for emergency operation only.
-Connections are Y, and C. The system will only operate at maximum capacity.
+The conventional thermostat inputs is designed to work for emergency operation only.
+Connections are Y, O and C. The system will only operate at maximum capacity, heating or cooling.

-The wall control displays the operation mode and fault codes as specified in the troubleshooting section.
-See Table 7 for codes and definitions.
+The user interface (UI) displays the operation mode and fault codes as specified in the troubleshooting section.
+See Table 5 for codes and definitions.

 NOTE: Only one code will be displayed on the outdoor unit control board (the most recent, with the highest priority).
-The latest codes are stored and can be access via the wall control.
+The latest codes are stored and can be access via the UI.